Types of Users in the Organization

 Standard User

-A Standard User is an individual with restricted access within the organisation.
-A Standard User is created by an Admin User, who sets their access to the organisation and its subsets, including specific stores, concepts (org units), and zones.
+A Standard User is an individual with restricted access within the organization.
+A Standard User is created by an Admin User, who sets their access to the organization and its subsets, including specific stores, concepts (org units), and zones.
 Standard Users can only view their own profile and do not have access to manage other users or their permissions.
 Access must be explicitly assigned by an Org Owner or Admin User.

-Updated 8 days ago
+Updated 3 days ago